Find Senior Living in Maine

 Search 710 senior living options

 See full list of all 710 licensed assisted living homes in Maine for 2020.
 Senior Living Help enables senior citizens and their loved ones to locate every licensed assisted living facility in Maine.
-If you or your loved one are trying to find a facility in any part of Maine with loving and caring staff who will assist with daily living tasks such as bathing, dressing, eating, transferring or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living home in Maine that is near you.
+If you or your loved one are looking for a facility in any part of Maine with kind and loving staff who will help with daily living activities such as taking a bath, dressing, eating, moving around or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living community in Maine that is nearby.

 Are you looking for help with assisted living in Maine?
 If you plan to retire in Maine, you will discover that there are a lot of assisted living options for retirees in the state.
 Whether you are looking to retire in one of its busiest cities such as Augusta and Portland, or you prefer smaller and calm towns within the state, you will find useful tips to help you make one of the most significant decisions of your life.